Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/06-farrow_filter/README.md

 $ make check_sim_output_aie
 ```

-The first command compiles graph code for the SystemC simulator, the second command runs the AIE simulation, and the final command invokes MATLAB to compare the simulation output with test vectors and compute raw throughput.
-The average throughput for the IO ports is displayed at the end of AIE simulation.
+The first command compiles the graph code for the SystemC simulator.
+The second command runs the AIE simulation.
+The final command invokes MATLAB to compare the simulation output with test vectors and compute the raw throughput.
+The AIE simulation displays the average throughput for the IO ports at the end.

-After the final command execution, the console should output as below:
+After the final command execution, the console must output as the following:

 ```
 Raw Throughput = 449.0 MSPS